sattorbekh/imgur/README.md

 ### Notes:

 - **Upload class**: The `upload.js` file should define a class `Upload` with a method `uploadImage(imagePath)`.
 You can add additional functionality such as validation, error handling, and custom configurations inside that class.
-- **Image path**: The `image` variable stores the path to the image you want to upload.
+- **Image path**: The `imagePath` variable stores the path to the image you want to upload.
 Replace the path with the one that suits your needs.

 Feel free to modify the `README.md` if your script changes or if you add more features.